mpc-bioinformatics/max-decoy-tools/README.md

-# collection of tools for MaxDecoy
+# Collection of tools for MaxDecoy

 This repository stores some small tools and scripts for MaxDecoy